sleebit/Comment-Bit/README.md

 # Comment Bit
-Comment Bit is an Express API based on lowdb for Comment System for Small Websites.
+It is an Express API based on lowdb for Comment System for Small Websites.